zenonet/SusLang/README.md

 ## The file format

 SusLang is an interpreted language which means that there are no compiled SusLang-files.
-The only file format this language uses is the .sus format for source code files
+The only file format this language uses is the .sus format for source code files.

 ## The syntax